lsabbagh/faxios/README.md

   .method('post')
   .header('Authorization', 'your_token')
   .param('postId', 1)
-  .data('key1', 'value1')  // could be any key or value
-  .data('key2', 'value2')  // could be any key or value
-  .data('key3', 'value3')  // could be any key or value
-  .request() // => Promise
+  .data('key', 'value')  // could be any key or value .request() // => Promise

   .then(res => {})